pyeve/eve/docs/features.rst

 The Eve project aims to provide the best possible REST-compliant API implementation.
 Fundamental REST_ principles like *separation of concerns*, *stateless and layered system*, *cacheability*, *uniform interface* have been kept into consideration while designing the core API.
+Edits Made to Eve here.
+Mispelled wrd.

 Full range of CRUD operations
 -----------------------------